glitch-txs/w3-docs/docs/intro.md

 W3 is an evm wallet connectors library for vanilla JS and React.js. <br/>
 It sets up for you a wallet connection infrastructure with a built-in store and React hooks to handle the wallet state and user's sessions.

-**Features:**

-- Very simple setup configuration
-- 50kb unpacked size
-- Compatible with ethers.js, viem and web3.js
+Compatible with ethers.js, viem and web3.js
-- Support for EIP-6963
-- Chains and connectors customizables

 ### Install